The Mark of Zorro chapter 12 A Visit

 “Now, by the—”

-“Do not say it!”
-Don Diego commanded.
+“Do not say it!” commanded.
 “As a matter of fact, I am up early because I must make a confounded trip to my hacienda, a journey of some ten miles, to inspect the flocks and herds.
 Never become a wealthy man, Sergeant Gonzales, for wealth asks too much of a man.”

 “Something tells me that never shall I suffer on that account,” said the sergeant, laughing.
 “You go with escort, my friend?”